alaudet/raspi-sump/README.md

 Contributing
 ============
 If you add a useful feature please consider forking Raspi-Sump and contributing back by issuing a Pull Request.
-Use the devel branch for adding new features and if it works I will merge them into Master.
+Before issuing the pull request open an issue in the issue tracker.

+New features should be applied against the devel branch and not master.
+Contributions against the master branch will be rejected.